tgiang200/karaf/examples/karaf-osgi-starter/README.md

 ## Artifacts

-The karaf-osgi-starter contains three bundles:
+The karaf-osgi-starter contains four artifacts:

 * karaf-osgi-starter-common is a very simple bundle providing the package with the interface describing the service.
 In this example, we are using a airline booking service.
 * karaf-osgi-starter-provider is a bundle containing a very simple implementation of the booking service.
 This bundle contains an activator to register the service in the registry.
 * karaf-osgi-starter-client is a bundle containing a activator.
 This activator doesn't register a booking service but use a service tracker to track the state of booking service and display the list of bookings every 5 seconds.
-* karaf-osgi-starter-feature provides a Karaf features repository used for the deployment.
+* karaf-osgi-starter-features provides a Karaf features repository used for the deployment.

 ## Build